Skip to content

 Readiness Report

-Evidence Over Hope: The Executive Case for Resilience Operations
+The Executive Case for ResOps (Resilience Operations)

 Most enterprises have backup systems, disaster recovery plans, and security controls.
 When disruption hits, that’s often not enough – because none of those answer the question that actually matters: Can we actually come back, for each critical service, right now?